govau/design-system-starter/README.md

 ## Get started

 The starter pack uses npm (node package manager) to set up a local development environment and install the Design System components.
-NPM is a package manager for Node based projects and comes pre-installed with Node.
+The default package manager for Node is npm.
+When you download Node, npm comes pre-installed.

 1. Make sure you have npm and Node installed on your computer.
 You can follow the [npm instructions](https://www.npmjs.com/get-npm) if you are unsure.